 What does the giant screw upside down represent?

-The giant screw upside down upside down can be interpreted in two ways.
+The giant screw upside down can be interpreted in two ways.
 It can be metaphorically understood as a “screw” of the brain, that is, a missing piece that causes insanity.
 Or it is a kind of crackdown, that is the existence that is getting shorter, which is coming to an end.

 The fate of Freddie Mercury depicted by strange characters and animals

-Bassist John Deacon wears a jester hat, plays with a spinning top and turns around the giant screw and then meets with Freddie Mercury.
+In the video for “I’m Going Slightly Mad” Bassist John Deacon wears a jester hat, plays with a spinning top and turns around the giant screw and then meets with Freddie Mercury.
 Deacon represents the mocking destiny, which plays with the life of Freddie Mercury and made him a bad joke.

 Drummer Roger Taylor wears a smoking teapot on his head.
 It is Freddie Mercury’s brain that is boiling and about to burst.
 In a later scene, he turns around himself with an antique three-wheeled bicycle.
-In another scene it is wrapped in bandages like a mummy.
+In another scene he is wrapped in bandages like a mummy.

 All these senseless scenes depict the mind of Freddie Mercury in the grip of strange and bizarre thoughts caused by the disease but also by the awareness of his unstoppable end.